-If you, as a student, are faced with undesirable or transgressive behaviour, it often helps to talk to the other party.
-You can also contact the confidential counsellor for students, even - or especially - if you are in doubt.
+If you, as a student, are faced with undesirable or transgressive behaviour, you can contact the confidential counsellor for students, even - or especially - if you are in doubt.

-The confidential counsellor advises and guides you in the possible steps you can take, but you always remain in control.
+The confidential counsellor advises and guides you in the possible steps you can take.
+For example, they can help you to talk about your experience with the 'other party'.
+In any case, you remain in control!
 They work independently and everything you discuss is confidential.

 What is unacceptable behaviour?